MHindermann/slides/README.md

 # Slides

-Slides for various events generated from markdown using [Pandoc](https://github.com/jgm/pandoc) published under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+Slides for various presentations generated from markdown using [Pandoc](https://github.com/jgm/pandoc) published under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.